-- If a course is a 500/600 level course, designated as mixed undergraduate/graduate courses, a student should complete the graduate-level requirements for the course to satisfy H-Option requirements.
-Graduate-level requirements should be clearly outlined in the course syllabus, per UofSC policy, and the student should provide a copy of the syllabus with the H-Option application.
+- Courses at the 500/600 level can be considered for H-Option work, as long as the course is not regularly taught as an Honors course.
+Courses at the 500/600 level are designated as mixed undergraduate/graduate courses, and a student should complete the graduate-level requirements for the course to satisfy H-Option requirements.
+Graduate-level requirements should be clearly outlined in the course syllabus, per USC policy, and the student should provide a copy of the syllabus with the H-Option application.

 - Faculty who supervise H-Options should be in a full-time teaching role.

 - The H-Option is not available to freshmen.

 - H-Options are NOT available for the following courses:

 - Courses regularly offered by the Honors College

 - Any course taught online, at the undergraduate- or graduate-level

 - A student will be limited to no more than four H-Option courses in his or her Honors College career, and usually no more than one in a semester.
 This includes coursework at the undergraduate and graduate level, including courses taken as part of an accelerated graduate program (for example, pharmacy, law or medical school).

 - In unusual circumstances, a student can petition to complete additional H-options by obtaining a waiver from the Honors College associate dean.
 A student wishing to obtain a waiver should first discuss this option with his or her Honors College advisor.